 Preserve Tooth Structure

-Compared to dental crowns, we don’t have to remove as much enamel to make space for veneers.
+, we don’t have to remove as much enamel to make space for veneers.
 This means you get to keep more of your natural tooth enamel, which can never be replaced once it’s lost.

 Since a dental crown covers the entire visible portion of your tooth above the gum line, we have to remove more enamel to make room.
 Fortunately, during the veneers procedure, we only remove a thin layer of enamel from the fronts of your teeth.
 You may not even need anesthesia before we do this because the procedure is minimally invasive.